-6.2.1 Floor Space

-6.2.1.1 A clear and level floor space of at least 900 mm by 1200 mm should be provided at controls, operating mechanisms such as dispensers and receptacles designated for use by persons with disabilities.

-6.2.2 Electrical Controls and Sockets Outlets

-- 6.2.2.1 The design and construction of the operating controls and devices should aim to ensure the independent and safe operation of controls and devices by intended users. - 6.2.2.2 The operating controls and devices include but are not limited to: - (a) door handles and locks; - (b) levers or mixer taps; - (c) activation devices, vending machines and vehicle park auto-pay machines; - (d) window openers and locks; and - (e) electrical sockets outlets and switches. - 6.2.2.3 The operable part of controls should be: - (a) located adjacent to a clear floor space that has a minimum width of 900 mm; - (b) located at a height of between 450 mm to 1200 mm from the floor level as shown in Figure 64; - (c) operable by one hand; - (d) of a type that does not require tight grasping, pinching or twisting of the wrist; and - (e) operable with a force of 22N or less. - Note: If light switches are provided for accessible individual washrooms or accessible water closet compartment, they should be located at a height of between 800 mm to 1200 mm.
+CONTROLS AND OPERATING MECHANISMS Controls and 6.2 operating mechanism 6.2.1 Floor Space 6.2.1.1 A clear and level floor space of at least 900 mm by 1200 mm should be provided at controls and operating mechanisms such as dispensers and receptacles designated for use by persons with disabilities.
+6.2.2 Operating Operating Controls and Devices Controls and Devices 6.2.2.1 The design and construction of the operating controls and devices should aim to ensure the independent and safe operation of controls and devices by intended users.
+6.2.2.2 The operating controls and devices include but are not limited to: (a) door handles and locks; (b) levers or mixer taps; (c) activation devices, vending machines and vehicle park auto-pay machines: (d) window openers and locks; and (e) electrical socket outlets and switches.
+6.2.2.3 Operable parts The operable parts of controls should be: of controls (a) located adjacent to a clear floor space that has a minimum width of 900 mm; (b) located at a height of between 450 mm and 1200 mm from the floor level as shown in Figure 68; (c) operable by one hand; (d) of a type that does not require tight grasping, pinching or twisting of the wrist; and (e) operable with a force of 22N or less.
+Note: If light switches are provided for accessible individual washrooms, accessible changing room or accessible water closet compartments, they should be located at a height of between 800 mm and 1200 mm.